If I am age 50 or older, can I make a catch-up contribution to my IRA?

 Are there any exceptions to the 10% IRS early distribution penalty?

 The IRS allows several exceptions to the 10% IRS early distribution penalty if you receive a distribution from your IRA before age 59½.
+Refer to “Exception to tax on early distributions” (IRS Website Page) for more detail.
+Below is an example of some exceptions identified:

 See IRS Form 5329 for more information on how to report an exception to the 10% IRS early distribution penalty.

-What is a required minimum distribution (RMD) and will it be taxed?
+What is a required minimum distribution (RMD), and will it be taxed?

 As a beneficiary of an IRA, how are my distributions taxed?